Susan Band Horwitz: Further research

 With the search for similar microtubulin binding molecules, scientists explored many natural products in the ocean, specifically sponges.
 It took around 15 years until another molecule with a similar mechanism was found.
 In more recent years, the molecules that have been discovered have differing structures from Taxol, however the mechanisms still remain to be similar.
 One in particular is called, discodermolide.
 Dr. Horwitz and her team were interested in not only the binding site for the molecule on the microtubule, but also the possible allosteric effects that the molecule may have on other parts of the microtubule.
 In order to test for these effects, the team used a hydrogen-deuterium exchange process.
 The results showed that there was in fact several changes that occurred along the microtubule separate from the binding site when the molecule was bound.
-They found that normal microbtubule-associated proteins, or MAPs, were not able to bind to the microtubules in the normal way.
+They found that normal microtubule-associated proteins, or MAPs, were not able to bind to the microtubules in the normal way.
 When discodermolide and Taxol® were both tested together, the results displayed that they do bind in the same location on the microtubules, however they bind in unique ways from each other.
 This opened a new door for the team as they decided to attempt making hybrid molecules that would put together the active parts of both of these molecules into one super molecule.